 eye out for predators.
 You see more Elephants passing near by.

-Arriving back at camp for 4.00pm you then
+Arriving back at camp for 4.00pm you have

-freshen up ready for your night drive, which departs from camp
+a chance to stock up with drinks for your night drive, which departs

-A SANParks ranger in an open sided truck
+from camp at 6.00pm.
+A SANParks ranger in an open

-conducts the night drive, which lasts for approx three hours.
+sided truck conducts the night drive, which lasts for approx three

 On your return from your night drive at 9.00pm your dinner would have been prepared, cooked ready for you to enjoy dinner out in the open, listening to the African night sounds, whilst we discuss the next day's exciting events.